How Consensus Government Would Operate

 Once the election is over MPPs would meet for an inaugural session.
 That session would see a Speaker and Deputy Speakers elected, cabinet ministers elected, and ultimately the Premier elected - all MPPs are elligible to stand for any of these positions.
 Those with the most support (consensus) in the House would fill those positions.

 MPPs would be tasked with determining the majority view in their riding on the issues and responsibilities of the provincial government.
-This is best done through our Random Voter Priorities Survey.
+This is best done through our Random Voter Priorities Survey as well as MPP's constituency budgets.
 This information would be published in the media so that the MPP's direction from his/her constituents is well known.
 We would introduce legislation to allow for Recall of MPPs who do not faithfully represent their ridings.
-They would be require to stand for re-election in a by-election in which they could be replaced by someone else who would do a better job as that riding's elected representative.
+They would be required to stand for re-election in a by-election in which they could be replaced by someone else who would do a better job as that riding's elected representative.

 When needed, such as when deciding larger issues that affect Ontarian society as a whole, we would want to use binding Referendums.
 An example would be regarding the legalization of and retail method chosen for marijuana.
 Consensus Government ensures that government actually does only those things the people want them to do beyond regular day-to-day operations of government services.
 In emergency situations Government can still pass Orders-In-Council when a very quick decision is required, and it would afterwards be up for re-approval by the Legislature if that special decision needed to extend beyond 30 days.